anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

   as described in BRSKI {{RFC8995, Section 5.9.4}}.

 * If delayed delivery of responses
-  (for instance, to support asynchronous enrollment) within CMP is needed, it SHALL be performed as specified in
+  (for instance, to support asynchronous enrollment) is needed at the CMP level, it SHALL be performed as specified in
   {{RFC9483, Section 4.4 and Section 5.1.2}}.

 Note:
-The way in which messages are exchanged between the registrar and backend PKI components (i.e., RA or CA) is out of scope of this document.
+How messages are exchanged between the registrar and backend PKI components (i.e., RA or CA) is out of scope of this document.
 Due to the general independence of CMP of message transfer, it can be freely chosen according to the needs of the application scenario (e.g., using HTTP),